-Six Years Ago: Lynyrd Skynyrd Pianist Billy Powell Dies
+The Day Lynyrd Skynyrd Pianist Billy Powell Died

 Lynyrd Skynyrd lost yet another seminal member when longtime keyboard player Billy Powell passed away suddenly on Jan.
 28, 2009 at his home in Orange Park, Fla.
-His death, decades after an awful plane crash decimated the group, inspired a moving tribute from Skynyrd named 'Gifted Hands.'
+His death, decades after an awful plane crash decimated the group, inspired a moving 2009 tribute song from Skynyrd called "Gifted Hands."

 Born into a military family on June 3, 1952, in Corpus Christi, Texas, Powell moved to Skynyrd's home base of Jacksonville after his father's death and was soon attending elementary school with future Lynyrd Skynyrd bassist Leon Wilkinson.
 Powell also began taking piano lessons at an early age and was deemed "a natural" by his instructors.

-Powell would remain a Lynyrd Skynyrd mainstay throughout their renaissance over the next few decades and, right up until the end, continually thrilling longtime fans and earning new admirers along the way with his immortal piano contributions to classics like 'Free Bird,' 'What's Your Name,' 'Tuesday's Gone' and 'Sweet Home Alabama.'
+Powell remained a Lynyrd Skynyrd mainstay throughout their renaissance over the next few decades and, right up until the end, continually thrilling longtime fans and earning new admirers along the way with his immortal piano contributions to classics like "Free Bird," "What's Your Name," "Tuesday's Gone" and "Sweet Home Alabama."

 Peter Keys was eventually tabbed to fill in for Billy Powell with Lynyrd Skynyrd.
-But the band will never be the same without him.
+But the band was never quite the same without him.